In a Nutshell:

 Drawbacks

-• Design missteps make it frustrating to use
+• A bit frustrating to use

 • Poorly designed control system

-• 2D massage track leads to weaker massage experience
+• 2D massage track

 Osaki AmaMedic Juno II Massage Chair